BTNeandertha1/BTDiablo/README.md

 ## Gems
 - Gems now have Stack mode and drop stacked from the world! (other than hard coded drops)
+- Chipped and Flawed Gems are replaced with standard gems (other than hard coded drops)
-- Topaz Magic Find replaced with Faster Run/Walk
+- Topaz Changed to Faster Run/Walk
+   - Standard 10% Faster Run/Walk
+   - Flawless 15% Faster Run/Walk
+   - Perfect 20% Faster Run/Walk

 ## Items
 **Example** of item modifiers: Um in Weapon = 20 Open Wounds, Armor/Helm = 15 All Res, Shield = 22 All Res